 “Thank you so much for enabling this.
 We will invest a ton in the United States,” Altman said.

-Meta CEO Mark Zuckerberg thanked Trump for hosting the dinner before gushing to the rest of the bigwigs sitting at the long, flower-laden table.
+Meta CEO Mark Zuckerberg thanked Trump for hosting the dinner before gushing to the rest of the bigwigs at the long, flower-laden table.

 “I think all of the companies here are making huge investments in the country to build out data centers and infrastructure to power the next wave of innovation,” he said.

-Zuckerberg attended the president’s inauguration in January and in the following months he and his wife dramatically reshaped their namesake philanthropy.
-That included gutting internal diversity, equity, and inclusion teams, reportedly pulling funding for a school for low-income children in East Palo Alto, and declaring an end to all of its advocacy work, in an apparent move to appeal to Trump.
+Zuckerberg attended the president’s inauguration in January, and in the following months, he and his wife dramatically reshaped their namesake philanthropy.
+That included gutting internal diversity, equity, and inclusion teams; reportedly pulling funding for a school for low-income children in East Palo Alto; and declaring an end to all of its advocacy work, in an apparent move to appeal to Trump.